Calling all trail enthusiasts and nature lovers

 Save the Cable Bay Forest and Ecosystems

-The lands on the west side are owned by Nanaimo Forest Products Limited (NFPL) and they have proposed industrial lots as close as 50 m from the trail!
 The lands on the east side of the trail are privately owned and another major development has been proposed (34 lots and expanded roads).

 These lands connect to Joan Point Park/Dodd Narrows and they form a loop/short cut to Joan Point.
 They are also widely used by the public.